 Do you need a guide to visit the La Fortuna hanging bridges?

 While a guided tour may not be a requirement, we’re huge advocates for them!
 Having someone explain all the plants and point out all the animals to us completely changed the experience.
-There’s lost of unique wildlife in Costa Rica that tour guides can help you spot.
+There’s lots of unique wildlife in Costa Rica that tour guides can help you spot.

 The Skywalk

-If you are looking to get transportation to the park, this 4-hour guided tour is only $69 USD.
+If you are looking to get transportation to the park, this 4-hour guided tour is only $80 USD.
 The tour includes pick up from La Fortuna and you’ll spend a half day walking around Sky Adventures observing the wildlife in the area.

 Mistico

 While you can walk yourself through the park, having a guide will help you get the most out of this experience.
-This 2.5-hour Mistico guided walking tour is $45 USD and includes pick up from La Fortuna.
+This 2.5-hour Mistico guided walking tour is $48 USD and includes pick up from La Fortuna.
 The transportation was comfortable and our guide was really funny.
 He pointed out so much wildlife we would have completely missed – from tiny frogs to monkeys in the trees.

 If you have your own transportation but want to do a guided tour through the park, that’s an option too!
 Tours are available in Spanish, English, and French and are offered at 8 am, 9 am, 10 am, 12 pm, 1 pm, and 2 pm.
 Early birds may like taking a guided bird-watching tour offered at 6 am.
 There is also a twilight tour offered at 4:30 pm and a nighttime tour at 6 pm.

 If you’re looking to pack multiple attractions into the day, this full-day combo tour is a great option!
-Not only will you get a guided tour through the Mistico hanging bridges, but it will also take you to swim in the La Fortuna waterfall and hike the Arenal Volcano.
+Not only will you get a guided tour through the Mistico hanging bridges, but it will also take you to swim in the La Fortuna Waterfall and hike the Arenal Volcano.
 This combo tour costs $162 USD and includes transportation from La Fortuna, lunch, and entrance fees to the hanging bridges.

 What to Expect from the La Fortuna Hanging Bridges Experiences